pmean/build-website/text/05/SampleSizeBinary.md

 So unless you rethink how you want to do the experiment, you are looking at a couple of decades to finish the research.

-The problem is that events like recurrence either happen or they don\'t.
+The problem is that events like recurrence either happen or they don't.
-There\'s no gray area.
-You\'ve probably notices that studies of mortality (another event where there is no gray area) usually require hundreds or even thousands of patients.
+There's no gray area.
+You've probably notices that studies of mortality (another event where there is no gray area) usually require hundreds or even thousands of patients.

 Often if you can use a continuous outcome variable, one that allows for gradual rather than abrupt changes, you can get by with a smaller sample size.
-So that\'s why most studies of prevention of heart attacks focus on a surrogate outcome like blood cholesterol levels instead of a more direct and relevant measure like number of hospitalizations due to a heart attack.
+So that's why most studies of prevention of heart attacks focus on a surrogate outcome like blood cholesterol levels instead of a more direct and relevant measure like number of hospitalizations due to a heart attack.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Sample size justification](../category/SampleSizeJustification.html).